If you're tight on space, pick from our list of the best low profile RAM configurations.

 Best of all, you can get a dual-module kit with two dummy modules included, allowing you to populate all four DIMM slots and get the ultimate RGB party.
-This one’s pricier than a standard kit but still way cheaper than getting four memory kits.
+This four-sticks-with-two-dummy-sticks pack is pricier than a standard kit but still way cheaper than getting four memory kits.

-You can even use this memory in a NAS build placed inside a rackmount server case or combine VLP memory with a low-profile GPU inside an HTPC.
-The price’s a bit high for an 8GB 2400MHz module, but this is a pretty good choice if you need VLP DDR4 RAM.
+You can even use this memory in a NAS build placed inside a rackmount server case or combine VLP memory with a low-profile graphics card inside an HTPC.
+The price’s a bit high for an 8GB 2400MHz module, but even with a higher selling price, the Kingston VLP ValueRAM is a pretty good choice if you need VLP DDR4 RAM.

 8. Patriot Memory Signature: Best low profile DDR3 RAM

-Last but not least, we have a single DDR3 choice.
-If you’re planning to build a cheap server, a NAS, or have an older system where you want to transfer into a portable case and use it as an HTPC or something else, check out this Patriot DDR3 kit.
+Last but not least, we have the best low-profile DDR4 memory pick.
+If you’re planning to build a cheap server, a NAS, or have an older system you want to transfer into a portable case and use as an HTPC or something else, check out this Patriot DDR3 kit.

 Its height is only 30mm, and the price of the 16GB kit is rather affordable, especially since DDR3 memory is harder to find and nowadays has pretty high prices.

 Why we chose to limit low-profile RAM height to 37mm

 Regular, consumer-grade DDR4 memory module height is set at 30.75mm.
 This is the base height for DDR4 modules, with almost every RGB model and most non-RGB models significantly surpassing the base height.